Education

 This course deals with the sensory evaluation methods used for food products based on flavor, odor, color, and texture.
 This includes techniques for measuring sensory attributes, instrumental analysis of foods, statistical analyses of data, and how sensory evaluation programs are utilized in the food industry.

-FSC 538 - Food Fermentation (4 credit hours) Dr. Rachel Schendel
+FSC 538 - Food Biofermentation (4 credit hours)

 Prerequisite: BIO 208 and BIO 209 or equivalent, or consent of instructor.